Adding Alt Text in WordPress

 Let’s use this photograph taken over Rehoboth Beach as an example:

-Log in to your WordPress account and open the page to which you want to add the beach photo.
+Log in to your WordPress account.
+Open the page to which you want to add the beach photo.

 Select either the blue plus icon at the top left of the dashboard, or the Add Block plus icon on the right of a new line on the page.